JeanN00B/home-challenge-BaseLabs/THINKING-PROCESS.md

 - [x] NextJS repo, Front + backend possibility (simple monorepo for the task)

-- [ ] DB schemas:
+- [x] DB schemas:

   - [x] Prisma ORM + sqlite
   - [x] Users (names, email, password, ID, role (client | admin)); => Register/Check Admin on (build | dev) process with script
   - [x] Products (name, stock, ID, Price, ammountLimit, timeRangeLimit);
   - [x] Invoices (ID, clientId, productsArray[productId, ammount])
-  - [ ] Seed script to init admin! + user!
+  - [x] Seed script to init admin! + user!

-- [ ] Backend that receives a POST to buy corn
+- [x] Backend that receives a POST to buy corn

   - [x] body: {userId, itemId, ammount}
-  - [ ] RateLimit: Decorator (using userId, and productId) --> If no invoice on the last min, pass, if invoice and no productId, pass...
+  - [x] RateLimit: HOF (using userId, and productId) --> If no invoice on the last min, pass, if invoice and no productId, pass...
 ELSE, error 429.

 - [x] Auth-based: (With many mockuped functionalities)
   - [x] Login => We need a JWT or similar to auth the user & transactions!
 (Using client ID by now)